proxmox/proxmox-backup/docs/system-booting.rst

 While ``unpin`` has a ``--next-boot`` option as well, it is used to clear a pinned version set with ``--next-boot``.
-As that happens already automatically on boot, invonking it manually is of little use.
+As that happens already automatically on boot, invoking it manually is of little use.

-After setting, or clearing pinned versions you also need to synchronize the content and configuration on the ESPs by running the ``refresh`` subcommand.
+After setting or clearing pinned versions, you also need to synchronize the content and configuration on the ESPs by running the ``refresh`` subcommand.

 ..
 TIP:: You will be prompted to automatically do for  ``proxmox-boot-tool`` managed